Because of Winn-Dixie (film): Plot

+During her wanderings with Winn-Dixie, Opal meets Miss Franny Block, a kind and somewhat eccentric librarian, who tells her many great stories including one about a bear who invaded the library.
 Opal gets a job at a local business, Gertrude's Pets, and befriends manager Otis, a shy ex-convict with a passion for music.
-She also meets Sweetie Pie Thomas, a young girl eager to get a dog like Winn-Dixie.
+Opal also meets Gloria Dump, a partially blind African-American recovering alcoholic whose backyard has a "mistake tree" with beer bottles hanging from it.
+She tells Opal the bottles represent the ghosts of all the things she has done wrong.
+Opal also meets Sweetie Pie Thomas, a young girl eager to get a dog like Winn-Dixie.

 With enough new friends, Opal and Gloria decide to host a party.
 Opal invites Otis, Sweetie Pie and her father, and takes a risk by inviting Mr. Alfred; after hesitating, he begrudgingly accepts.
 Opal also befriends and invites her former enemies, brothers Stevie and Dunlap Dewberry (who secretly like her), and her sour-faced neighbor Amanda Wilkinson.
 When Opal learns that Amanda lost her younger brother Carson to an accidental drowning the previous summer, it inspires her compassion.

 During the party, a severe thunderstorm strikes.
 Winn-Dixie, with a pathological fear of storms, runs away.
 Opal and the preacher frantically search for him, but after a while her father (who admits he has grown to love Winn-Dixie) is discouraged and wants to give up.
 An upset Opal blames him for the loss of her mother and Winn-Dixie.
 The preacher tells her he tried very hard to look for her mother.
 He admits it was his fault that she left him, and believes she is never coming back.
 However, in a rare show of affection, he tells Opal how grateful he is that her mother left her with him.

-When all the guests return to Gloria's party, Otis starts to play a song (Glory, Glory) on his guitar and the preacher and others sing along.
+When all the guests return to Gloria's party, Otis starts to play a song ("Glory, Glory") on his guitar and the preacher and others sing along.
 Opal and the others then hear Winn-Dixie outside howling; she lets him in and gratefully welcomes him back.